sodabubblewine/sodabubblewine.github.io/README.md

 3. The *predication* '{x:x loves Dick}Tom' *concretes* to 'Tom loves Dick'.
 4. **predicational completeness** *whatever can be said of a thing can be said by predicating a predicate of it*

-### HOW TO CONTROL YOUR BEHAVIOR

-1. Consequences select behavior.
-2. Control consequences to control behavior.
-3. Build new behavior from old behavior.
-4. Build new controls from old controls.

 # NOTES